 We wish God’s aid were transactional so we could influence its delivery.

-In return for believing God exists, doing our best to abide by his principles and precepts, and praying fervently, he would agree to arrange our lives so that we found happiness in all our endeavors and never encountered affliction.
+In return for believing that God exists, doing our best to abide by his principles and precepts, and praying fervently, he would arrange our lives so that we would find happiness in all our endeavors and never face affliction.

-However, God does not award temporal blessings according to the strength of our faith or the steadfastness of our righteousness.
+However, God does not bestow temporal blessings based on the strength of our faith or the steadfastness of our righteousness.

-Paul was a godly man and a successful missionary, but God did not reward his faithfulness by giving him a comfortable life.
-Instead, he endured hunger, beatings, shipwrecks, prison, and other miseries.
+Paul was a godly man and a successful missionary, yet God did not reward his faithfulness with a comfortable life.
+Instead, he endured hunger, beatings, shipwrecks, imprisonment, and other hardships.

 God’s Priorities And Our Preferences

-God never promises to answer every prayer as we wish, regardless of our zeal.
+God never promises to answer every prayer as we wish, no matter how zealous we are.

-As we know, there was no alternative.
-Jesus suffered immensely over the next several hours and eventually died.
-But God used his affliction to save the world.
+There was no alternative, as we know.
+Jesus suffered greatly over the next several hours and eventually died.
+Yet God used his affliction to save the world.

 God’s Will Supersedes Ours

-The second sentence Jesus prayed that night is the key to surviving distress intact.
+The second sentence Jesus prayed that night is key to surviving distress intact.

 He said, “Yet not as I will, but as you will.”
-This statement implicitly acknowledged that God is sovereign.
-His perfect ways are higher than ours.
-He is entirely trustworthy.
+This statement implicitly acknowledged that God is sovereign, that his perfect ways are higher than ours, and that he is supremely trustworthy.

-Knowing this, Jesus could, by faith, subordinate his preference to the will of God.
-He understood that if allowed to suffer, God would repurpose his pain and agony into a means that produced a great good.
+Knowing this, Jesus could, by faith, subordinate his preference to God’s will.
+He understood that if allowed to suffer, God would repurpose his pain and agony to produce a great good.

 The same is true for us.

 God may choose to alleviate our distress according to our preferences.
-We should pray for this outcome as long as it is possible.
+We should pray for this outcome for as long as it remains possible.
 However, as with Jesus, he may not answer our prayers as we wish, at least initially.

 Therefore, by faith, we can subordinate our preferences to his intentions.

-Like Jesus, we can caveat our petition for a positive outcome with the phrase, “Yet not as I will, but as you will,” knowing that if God allows us to suffer, he intends to repurpose our pain and agony into an instrument of goodness, either in our lives, in the lives of those around us, or both.
+Like Jesus, we can qualify our petition for a positive outcome with the phrase, “Yet not as I will, but as you will,” knowing that if God allows us to suffer, he intends to repurpose our pain and agony into an instrument of goodness, whether in our lives, in the lives of those around us, or in both.

 Read About What We Can Expect From God

-God does not always shield us from distress and bless us as we wish, but there are several things that we can rightfully expect from him.
+God does not always shield us from distress or bless us as we wish, but there are several things we can rightly expect from him.